theunicornguild/can-you-remember/04_show_cards_in_grid/01_show_card.md

 1. We placed the class `row` from bootstrap to make sure the cards inside the div are placed on the same line
 2. We gave the card div the class `col-3` and `my-1` so that we can only have `4` cards per row and with some space between every row
-3. Then we gave our image the class `mx-auto` from bootstap to center the image in the div
+3. Then we gave our image the class `mx-auto` from bootstrap to center the image in the div